-- 16 "(k) Data base prohibition. - 17 (1) As used in this subsection, the term 'multijurisdictional' means between or among - more than one department, agency, or office. - 19 (2) A person or entity shall not create or maintain a multijurisdictional data base of - information regarding persons issued or who have applied for weapons carry licenses. - 21 (3) Any person aggrieved by a violation of this subsection may bring an action for relief. - 22 Such person who proves by a preponderance of the evidence that he or she is or was - 23 contained in such a multijurisdictional data base shall be entitled to obtain, in addition to - 24 appropriate declaratory or injunctive relief: - 25 (A) \$100.00 or actual damages, whichever is greater; and - 26 (B) Expenses of litigation, including costs and reasonable attorney's fees."
+- 16 "(k) Data base prohibition. - 17 (1) As used in this subsection, the term 'multijurisdictional' means between or among - more than one department, agency, or office. - 19 (2) A person or entity shall not create or maintain a multijurisdictional data base of - information regarding persons issued or who have applied for weapons carry licenses. - 21 (3) Any person aggrieved by a violation of this subsection may bring an action for relief. - 22 Such person who proves by a preponderance of the evidence that he or she is or was - 23 contained in such a multijurisdictional data base shall be entitled to obtain, in addition to - 24 appropriate declaratory or injunctive relief: - 25 (A) \$100.00 or actual damages, whichever is greater; and - 26 (B) Expenses of litigation, including costs and reasonable attorney's fees." - SECTION 2. - 28 Said article is further amended by revising subsection (e) of Code Section 16-11-173, relating - 29 to legislative findings, preemption of local regulation and lawsuits, and exceptions, as - 30 follows: - 31 "(e)(1) Except as provided for in paragraph (2) of this subsection, nothing Nothing - 32 contained in this Code section shall prohibit municipalities or counties, by ordinance or - resolution, from reasonably limiting or prohibiting the discharge of firearms within the - boundaries of the municipal corporation or county. - 35 (2) The General Assembly declares it to be unreasonable for a municipality or county to - prohibit the discharge of firearms on a parcel of land that is ten acres or more in size with - 37 the consent of the owner or lawful occupant of such land.
+Any such prohibition, by - 38 zoning, ordinance, resolution, or any other manner, is preempted."

-SECTION 2.

-- 28 Said article is further amended by revising subsection (e) of Code Section 16-11-173, relating - 29 to legislative findings, preemption of local regulation and lawsuits, and exceptions, as - 30 follows: - 31 "(e)(1) Except as provided for in paragraph (2) of this subsection, nothing Nothing - 32 contained in this Code section shall prohibit municipalities, or counties, or consolidated - 33 governments, by ordinance or resolution, from reasonably limiting or prohibiting the - discharge of firearms within the boundaries of the municipal corporation, or county, or - 35 consolidated government. - 36 (2) No municipality, county, or consolidated government shall prohibit the discharge of - 37 firearms on a parcel of land that is ten acres or more in size provided that the owner or - 38 lawful occupants of such land consent to such discharging of firearms.
-Any such - 39 prohibition, by zoning, ordinance, resolution, or any other manner, is preempted."

-40 SECTION 3.
+SECTION 3.

-41 Article 3 of Chapter 5 of Title 17 of the Official Code of Georgia Annotated, relating to 42 disposition of property seized, is amended by revising subsection (g) of Code Section 43 17-5-54, relating to definitions and disposition of personal property in custody of law 44 enforcement agency, as follows:
+40 Article 3 of Chapter 5 of Title 17 of the Official Code of Georgia Annotated, relating to disposition of property seized, is amended by revising subsection (g) of Code Section 17-5-54, relating to definitions and disposition of personal property in custody of law enforcement agency, as follows: